Wreck diving

 The El Mina / El Miniya (Hurghada - Egypt)

-This article was is part of the “Get wrecked” series written by Edwin and originally published in the diving magazine of Lucky Divers Rotterdan (The Netherlands)
+This article is part of the “Get wrecked” series written by Edwin and originally published in the diving magazine of Lucky Divers Rotterdan (The Netherlands)

 The El Mina (which is Arabic for harbour) got its name from the fact that it sank near the harbour of Hurghada.